wizmo2/zidoo-player/notes.md

 - "media_video" - the source video format

 ### Getting aspect ratio
-An example of using a template sensor to return the aspect ration
+An example of using a template sensor to return the aspect-ratio

 ```
 template: